jlevy/og-equity-compensation/README.md

 🄳 The **strike price (or exercise price)** is the fixed price per share at which stock can be purchased, as set in the stock option agreement.
-The strike price is generally set lower (often much lower) than what people expect will be the *future* value of the stock, which means down the road, selling the stock could be profitable.
+The strike price is generally set lower (often much lower) than what people expect will be the *future* value of the stock, which means selling the stock down the road could be profitable.
 Using stock options to purchase stock at the strike price is called **exercising** the options.